mozilla-releng/scriptworker-scripts/githubscript/README.md

 # githubscript

-Script to handle sensitive operation on Github with Taskcluster.
+Script to handle sensitive operations on Github with Taskcluster.
 For instance: creating a Github release and publishing Taskcluster artifacts to it.
-It's is aimed to be run with [scriptworker](https://github.com/mozilla-releng/scriptworker) (but runs perfectly fine as a standalone script).
+It is aimed to be run with [scriptworker](https://github.com/mozilla-releng/scriptworker) (but runs perfectly fine as a standalone script).

 ## Get the code